-• Co-location Site 3: Shared AFL and Little Athletics Facility: Joint Tenant Lease agreement between the City and co-tenants FFC (Winter Tenant) and FLAC (Summer Tenant) on a five plus five-year term as per the City's current Community Group Lease policy.
+- Co-location Site 2: FMS: Lease agreement between the City and FMS (Year-round tenant) on a five plus five-year term as per the City's current Community Group Lease policy.
+Access to the hockey / teeball facility is to be facilitated through an MOU between KDHC and FMS. - Co-location Site 3: Shared AFL and Little Athletics Facility: Joint Tenant Lease agreement between the City and co-tenants FFC (Winter Tenant) and FLAC (Summer Tenant) on a five plus five-year term as per the City's current Community Group Lease policy.

-Forrestfield United Football Club Facility: The existing lease arrangements between the FUFC and City are to continue.
-An MOU is to be developed between the City and FUFC to formally facilitate access to the changing infrastructure located within the HPRC.
-The specification for each of these facilities is provided at Section 7.2 from page 75 to 79.
+The existing lease arrangements between the FUFC and City are to continue with improvements identified for the change room, toilet and storage infrastructure.
+FUFC also expressed a desire for increased social space, however given the constraints of the building were not deemed feasible without a detailed review of the Hartfield Park Recreation Centre (HPRC) operations.
+The specification for each of these improvements is provided at Section 7.2 from page 75 to 79.

 The 1st Forrestfield Scouts Group has recently ceased operating from the facility at Hartfield Park, which is leased by Scouts WA.
 The facility is nearing the end of its useful life due to its age and condition and as a result of the lack of usage, should be decommissioned.
 This will allow for the protection of the natural bush assets in the site.
 Scouts WA who require meeting space, can utilise any of the City's community facilities.
+The recommended implementation and cost estimations of the developments proposed for Hartfield Park is contained on page 83 and identifies the following: